 The requirements and limitations of the Medina County Pretreatment Program shall be met by dischargers subject to such standards.
+Local limits are established by the County's Sanitary Engineers Office and approved by the Ohio EPA.
+The local limits are listed in all industrial discharge permits issued by the Sanitary Engineer and each parameter shall be regulated as a monthly average, except where noted.
 In the event that any state, federal or local limits conflict, the more stringent standard will apply.